Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Identification and Query Collection

-We aim to categorize URLs into different risk levels based on their potential harm to users.
-We classify the \textit{risk levels} for each webpage into \textit{high}, \textit{medium}, \textit{low}, and \textit{none}, based on the three components (i.e., sources, answers, references) of the content responded by mainstream AIPSEs.
-Specifically, the risk levels of these URLs are defined as follows.
+\mypara{URL Risk Types} We categorize URLs within the AIPSE response into four risk types, including \textit{main}, \textit{warning}, \textit{source}, and \textit{none}, based on the potential harm they pose to users and their position within an AIPSE response.
+Specifically, the risk types of these URLs are defined as follows.

-\begin{itemize} \item \textbf{High Risk}: For a given query, a malicious website is directly cited in the answer. \item \textbf{Medium Risk}: If a malicious website is cited in the content but the AIPSE explicitly warns about the risk of the website or clearly identifies the legitimate official website corresponding to the query. \item \textbf{Low Risk}: If a malicious website appears only in the sources but not in the answer. \item \textbf{None Risk}: If no risky webpages are present in the query results (including answers, references, and sources). \end{itemize} Specifically, \textit{high} risk indicates that users are just one click away from a successful attack (for example, clicking on a malicious file download link).
-Additionally, the query's overall risk level is determined by the highest risk level of URLs in the response.